Choosing a Time of Year for Your Wedding

 Many venues, especially those at the shore area will discount weddings that are held in “off season” months.
 Typically, November through March or April is considered off season.
 So if you have your heart set on a venue that might be just out of your budget, consider an off season wedding to cut 10-15% off your price!

-If you are looking for a summer or early fall wedding at the Shore, you may need to show some flexibility on your date depending on how far out you are booking.
-Many popular shore venues are booked for Saturdays a full year out.
+If you are looking for an early summer or early fall wedding at the Shore, you may need to show some flexibility on your date depending on how far out you are booking.
+Many popular venues are booked for Saturdays over a year out.
 Often venues have availability on Fridays or Sundays though, which may also be offered at a discounted price or with a lower guaranteed guest count.
 Vendors also tend to book up quicker for May, June, September and Oct.
 If you have your heart set on a certain vendor, you can always reach out to them with your desired venues availability before finalizing your date.

 Time off from Work